-Free 15 minute consultations from the RIBA’s specialist practice consultants are available to RIBA Chartered Members via the members information line.
-This is open from Monday to Friday, between 10am to 1pm and 2pm to 5pm: 020 7307 3600.
+First and foremost, it recommends seeking legal advice regarding the contractual obligations of your project work.
+Free 15 minute consultations from the RIBA’s specialist practice consultants are available to RIBA Chartered Members, through the members' information line: +44 (0)20 7307 3600.
+This is open Monday to Friday, from 10am to 1pm and 2pm to 5pm.

 Thanks to Mark Klimt, Partner, DWF.